GreatTreeGames/hugoportfoliotest/content/Projects/1732755164814-Seeds-of-Change/index.md

 #### Genre: Farming Sim, Geolocation AR game, Serious Game
 #### Team: 1 Engineer and Designer (me), 1 Data Scientist and UI artist, 1 team lead and design lead, 1 3d artist

 I volunteered with a group of concerned activists I met online to create a prototype for this environmental activism game.
 We later found a group within the IGDA and pitched to them unsuccessfully for funding, but not before creating the prototype seen here.
 The idea of the game was that environmental activist organizers could sign up on an external website and register their event location in the game.
-Then, activists who showed up in person to help with the environmental volunteering event, would receieve ingame rewards for attending.
+Then, activists who showed up in person to help with the environmental volunteering event, would receive ingame rewards for attending.
 The game itself was a solarpunk-themed farming sim, and since the main limitation on the player would be the rare species of seeds they would earn from doing one-time environmental volunteer actions in real life, we also created a way to share your garden for other players to view.

 # DESIGN TASKS: